Chart Color Schemes

 Population growth drivers in Fawkner are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Fawkner's population is around 14,999 as of Nov 2025.
-This reflects an increase of 997 people since the 2021 Census, which reported a population of 14,002 people.
-The change is inferred from the estimated resident population of 14,960 from the ABS in June 2024 and an additional 221 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,952 persons per square kilometer, placing Fawkner in the upper quartile relative to national locations assessed by AreaSearch.
-Fawkner's growth rate of 7.1% since the 2021 census exceeded the SA3 area's growth rate of 7.0%.
-Population growth was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, Fawkner's population is approximately 15,169.
+This figure reflects an increase of 1,167 people since the 2021 Census, which reported a population of 14,002.
+The growth was inferred from ABS estimated resident population data of 14,960 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,986 persons per square kilometer, placing Fawkner in the upper quartile nationally according to AreaSearch's assessment.
+The area's 8.3% growth since the census is within 0.4 percentage points of its SA3 area (8.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with Fawkner expected to increase by 7,543 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 50.0% in total over the 17 years.
+Based on projected demographic shifts, exceptional growth is predicted over the period, with Fawkner expected to increase by 7,543 persons to 2041, reflecting a total increase of 48.4%.

 Frequently Asked Questions - Population